Tempered AI Assessment

 GitHub Copilot now supports multiple AI models including Claude 3.5 Sonnet, GPT-4o, and Gemini 1.5 Pro, allowing developers to switch models per conversation based on task requirements.
 This multi-model capability is foundational for model routing maturity - understanding that different models excel at different tasks enables cost-effective and capability-optimized AI development workflows.

-- Model selection per conversation
+- Model selection persists per chat session, enabling task-appropriate routing

 Cursor Documentation - Rules for AI